log10-io/log10/README.md

 from log10.load import log10

 log10(openai)
-# openai calls are now logged
+# openai calls are now logged - including 3rd party libs using openai such as magentic or langchain
 ```

 **OpenAI v1**